jundalisay/spblist/content/en/faqs/spiritual.md

 {{< /l >}}

 {{< r a="Muslim" >}}
+You have to live during the time when a concept was created?
+{{< /r >}}

+{{< l a="Spiritual-Superphysics" >}}
+Yes, ideally.
+This is because ideas (particles) are driven by feelings (waves).
+By living at that time, you can sense the prevailing feelings that led to the ideas established then.

+The farther from that time, the weaker the feeling becomes.
+We recreate those feelings by reading through the works from those times (or watching videos if videos were already available).

+For example, if we consider *The Wealth of Nations* as the bible of Supereconomics, you will find it strange that it has a long chapter on the mulitary.
+But by going through the biography of Adam Smith, you will discover that establishing a militia was a major feeling back then, to protect Scotland from England.
+So this feeling makes its way into that book as a long chapter.
+{{< /l >}}

+{{< r a="Muslim" >}}
 So what is the Supreme Entity then?
 {{< /r >}}

 {{< l a="Spiritual-Superphysics" >}}
 It's similar to the Hindu concept of Brahman which is the totality of existence, as one unit or entity.
-This unit is then Conscious of Its self.
+This unit is then Conscious of Its Self.
 This consciousness is inseparable from that self or body.
 So we say that Its consciousness is Supreme relative to Its body or effects.

 This concept is more in line with Physics than Religion.
 All you need is the ability to think of:
 - all the **realities and universes** in the multiverse